doublez13/docker-swarm-example-setup/README.md

 ## Docker Swarm:
 ToDo

-An external docker overlay network is required for all web server containers to attach to.
+An external docker overlay network needs to be created for the web servers and proxy to attach to.
 `docker network create --driver overlay web-servers`